Sepultura: Chaos A.D., Nailbomb and Roots (1993–1996)

 Sepultura's fifth album, Chaos A.D., was released in September 1993.
-Supported by the singles "Refuse/Resist", "Territory" and "Slave New World", it was their only album to be released in North America by Epic Records, and the first of two albums to be certified gold by the RIAA.
-It departed from death metal, adding elements of groove metal, industrial, hardcore punk, and thrash metal.
+Supported by the singles "Refuse/Resist", "Territory", and "Slave New World", it was their only album to be released in North America by Epic Records, and the first of two albums to be certified gold by the RIAA.
+It marked a departure from the death metal sound of the band's previous works, adding elements of groove metal, industrial, hardcore punk, and thrash metal.
 AllMusic gave the album 4.5 stars out of 5 and wrote that, "Chaos A.D. ranks as one of the greatest heavy metal albums of all time", while Ultimate Guitar claimed it to be the album that "elevated Sepultura to even greater heights" and called it "an integral part of the decade's so-called 'groove metal' boom movement."
-The band embarked on a year-and-a-half-long tour in support of Chaos A.D., headlining a European run with Paradise Lost, followed by a North American tour with Fudge Tunnel, Fear Factory and Clutch.
-They were one of the supporting acts (along with Biohazard and Prong) for Pantera's Far Beyond Driven tour in North America, opened for the Ramones in South America and toured Australia and New Zealand with Sacred Reich.
+The band embarked on a year-and-a-half-long tour in support of Chaos A.D., headlining a European run with Paradise Lost, followed by a North American tour with Fudge Tunnel, Fear Factory, and Clutch.
+They were one of the supporting acts (along with Biohazard and Prong) for Pantera's Far Beyond Driven tour in North America, opened for the Ramones in South America, and toured Australia and New Zealand with Sacred Reich.
 By the time the Chaos A.D. tour ended in November 1994, Sepultura was one of the most successful heavy metal bands of the day.

-Also in 1994, Max and Igor formed Nailbomb with Alex Newport of Fudge Tunnel.
-They released an industrial-oriented album, Point Blank, the same year.
-The group performed its only proper show for nearly two decades at Dynamo Open Air in 1995, which was released as a live album, Proud to Commit Commercial Suicide.
+Also in 1993, Max and Igor formed Nailbomb with Alex Newport of Fudge Tunnel.
+They released an industrial-oriented album, Point Blank, the following year.
+The group performed its only live concert for nearly two decades at Dynamo Open Air in 1995, which was released as a live album, Proud to Commit Commercial Suicide.
 Nailbomb disbanded shortly afterward.

 Sepultura's sound continued changing with their sixth album, Roots, released in February 1996.
 The band experimented with Brazil's indigenous music, and adopted a slower, down-tuned sound.
 The album was hailed as a modern-day heavy metal classic and a major influence on the then-nascent nu metal scene.
 AllMusic gave it a rating of 4.5 stars out of 5 and said, "Roots consolidates Sepultura's position as perhaps the most distinctive, original heavy metal band of the 1990s."
 Also in 1996, Sepultura performed "War (Guerra)" for the AIDS benefit album Silencio=Muerte: Red Hot + Latin, produced by the Red Hot Organization.